Gut microbiota drug biotransformation as a tool to unravel the mechanisms of metabolic microbiota-host interactions

 - Computational modeling

-These methods will help connect interpersonal differences in microbiome composition to differences in metabolic functions of individuals’ gut microbiota, ultimately linking them to molecular host phenotypes.
+This combination aims to connect interpersonal differences in microbiome composition to differences in metabolic functions of individuals’ gut microbiota and ultimately link them to molecular host phenotypes.

 Importance of the Project